npm-pub-2025/ci-publish/README.md

 ![Name your Environment](assets/name-env.png)

-**2. Setup required reviewers**

-The first section is where you can setup required reviewers.
-This will mean that your publish workflow will require a teammate's approval (or you can allow self approval, but that means an attacker with your GH token can self approve) before running.
+### 2. Add Reviewers

+Add **required reviewers**.
+This means your publish workflow will need approval before it runs.
+You can allow self-approval, but that’s less secure.

 ![Required reviewers](assets/required-reviewers-env.png)

-**3. Setup Granular Access Token**
+### 3. Make a Granular Access Token (GAT)

-Now on the npm website, under Access tokens in the menu, create a new Granular Access Token.
-Ensure you leave "bypass second-factor authentication (2FA)" *unchecked*.
-Set your expiration to whatever you consider a reasonable time-frame to rotate your token (remember, shorter token expiry does not enhance security, so set it as far out as they allow).
+In your npm account, go to **Access Tokens** and create a new **Granular Access Token**.

+- Keep *“Bypass 2FA”* unchecked.
+- Set an expiration date you think is reasonable.
-Finally, give the token read/write only on your single package name.
+- Give it read/write access only to your package.

 ![GAT Scope](assets/gat-scope.png)

-**4. Save your GAT (granular access token) in your Environment**

-Back in the Github UI, add your newly created GAT to your environment as a secret.
-The name here is what we reference in the Action workflow.
+### 4. Save the Token in GitHub

+In your GitHub Environment, add a **secret** with your GAT.
+You’ll use this in your workflow.

 ![GAT Secret](assets/secret-env.png)

-**5. Configure your workflow**

-Now that you have setup the prerequisites, you can setup your Actions workflow.
-You can see the [full example here](blob/main/.github/workflows/publish.yml), but below we will call out the key parts to pay attention for.

-**Permissions:**
+### 5. Set Up the Workflow

+You can check the full example [here](.github/workflows/publish.yml), but these are the main parts.

+#### Permissions

 ```yaml
 permissions: